micronjs/micronjs/docs/reference/graphics/graphics.md

     getWidth ()

 Return the width of your virtual window (the same value you provided in init).
+The same as Core.width.

 ---